 4. EXPERIMENTAL

-Paari lausega et bondimine on keeruline, erinevates bondimisviisidest, aga et niisuguse asja jaoks sobib partial curing väga hästi.

 The components 1 and 2 of the device depicted in Fig. 2.1 were molded of PDMS (Sylgard 184).
 The molds were fabricated of Teflon using a CNC milling machine.
-The film 1 (Fig. 2.1) was casted using an universal applicator (mis marki)[13]
+The film 1 (Fig. 2.1) was casted using a universal applicator (Elcometer 3580).

-PDMS (Sylgard 184) was obtained from Dow Corning.
-Curing agent and base polymer was mixed using the ratio 1:10.
-Next, mixture was carefully stirred for about 5 minutes after which it was degased in vacuum oven at room temperature for another 10 minutes.
-Then, PDMS was casted into the molds and the film was fabricated using a universal casting applicator (MODEL HERE).
+There are several techniques for PDMS bonding: oxygen plasma, partial curing, uncured PDMS adhesive, corona discharge, etc. Compared to the others, partial curing and uncured PDMS adhesive are reported as the methods with highest bonding strength[13].
+Even though partial curing is limited for bonding fully cured layers, this simple and cost-effective method is well suitable for bonding the layers (Fig 2.1) in our device.
 All three layers were heated at 60-65 C° for 20 minutes.
-This ensures that there are enough crosslinks formed inside PDMS to remove the middle layer from the mold without damage while still leaving the ability to bond to another PDMS layer by further curing.
-Next, the removed layer was attached between other layers and heated at 90 C° for about an hour to final cure the PDMS.
-Finally, the liquid was injected into the lens system via syringe.
-The result of ethylene glycol half-filled variable-focal lens is shown in Fig 3.2.
+Thus, enough crosslinks are formed in PDMS to remove the middle layer 2 in Fig 2.1 from the mold without damage; this short time curing still leaves the ability to bond one PDMS layer to another by further curing.
+Next, the removed layer was attached between layers 1 and 3 in Fig 2.1 and heated at 90 C° for about an hour to final cure the PDMS.
+Finally, liquid was injected into the cured device via syringe.
+As a result, ethylene glycol half-filled variable-focal lens is shown in Fig 3.2.

-Illustrative Fig.4.1 describes experimental setup for focal length measurements that were carried out including the usage of Labview 8.2 software, diode laser, screen, and CCD camera (Dragonfly Express by Point Grey Research Inc.).
+Illustrative Fig.4.1 describes experimental setup for focal length measurements that were carried out including the usage of Labview 8.2 software, 650 nm diode laser, screen, and CCD camera (Dragonfly Express by Point Grey Research Inc.).
 Knowing the distance between the lens and the screen, lens radius, and size of the circle on screen, the focal length was calculated using trivial geometry.
-The size of the circle was obtained using the CCD camera and image processing capabilities of Labview.
+The size of the circle on the screen was measured automatically using the camera and image processing capabilities of Labview.
 The software also analyzed the input of a pressure sensor (Smartec SPD002GAsil) and controlled output voltage of the actuator.
 A syringe was used to fine tune the initial pressure of the liquid in the system.

 Results of the experiment are shown in Fig 4.2.

-Pilt 8.1 ja seletus
+It is shown that the actuator gained 90% of its maximum performance within 10 seconds.
+Maximum pressure measured in the system was 0,56 kPa at which time the 8 cm diameter of the circle on the screen was determined leading to the calculated focal length of 0,52 mm.

 5. Conclusions

 We have demonstrated a simple and cheap solution to construct a variable focal lens using carbon-polymer composite actuator, CNC milling machine and partial PDMS curing technology.
 According to measurements the focal length from ∞ to 10 mm was achieved while the range from ∞ to 17 mm was obtained within 10 seconds.
 The result is limited to 40 mm because of the measurement technique that requires a high resolution CCD and a high quality screen for larger focal length values.